TROPHY TRACKERS AFRICA! And there we were!

 African Lion

-Seeing lions in zoos, pictures and hunting videos do not do them justice.
-As the saying goes, there are three times when the average hunter experiences fear while hunting these huge cats.
-The first is when he sees the track, the second is when he hears it roar, and the third is when he comes face-to-face with it.
+Seeing lions in zoos, pictures, and hunting videos doesn't do them justice.
+As the saying goes, hunters experience fear three times when hunting these majestic cats: when they first see the track, when they hear the roar, and when they come face-to-face with the lion.

-A huge lion can weigh more than 500 pounds.
-With its absolute strength, claws and teeth, it is a ferocious animal and definitely the king of the jungle.
-During the day, lions might lie around and move away when approached.
-At night, they have no fear of anything at all.
+A large lion can weigh over 500 pounds.
+With its immense strength, claws, and teeth, it truly earns its title as the king of the jungle.
+During the day, lions may lie around, appear docile and move away when approached, but at night, they have absolutely no fear at all.

 African Leopard